Shine in lamé! Discover our new fabric

 • Either by edging your seams with bias cut from cotton or viscose

-These 2 types of finishing require seam allowances of 1.5 cm, take this into account when you transfer your sewing pattern onto your fabric.
+These two types of finishing require seam allowances of 1.5 cm, take this into account when you transfer your sewing pattern onto your fabric.

 How to care for your lamé clothing?

-Our lamé fabric creases very little because it naturally has a slightly textured surface state, it is not completely smooth.
-It is easy to maintain.
-Wash your clothes on a delicate cycle in the machine, and let it air dry.
-You can then iron your sewing without any problem on a cotton/linen cycle to smooth out your fabric.
-Do not expect a finish similar to a viscose twill for example, the fabric has a linen-like relief effect that does not disappear when ironed.
+Our lamé fabric creases very little because it naturally has a slightly textured surface; it is not completely smooth.
+It is easy to care for.
+Machine wash your clothes on a delicate cycle and let them air dry.
+You can then iron your sewing projects without any problem on a cotton/linen cycle to remove the wrinkles from your fabric.
+Don't expect a finish similar to a viscose twill, for example; the fabric has a linen-like relief effect that does not disappear when ironed.

 Our lamé fabric has a beautiful hand: it drapes well, it has a nice, slightly heavy fall, and I find that its "behavior" resembles a medium-weight, fairly supple linen.